Vardoge/synq-getting-started/README.md

 ### Simple Deploy Rules

+* Releases are tagged and finalized on mondays during/after dev meeting 14.30 GMT+1
-* We currently deploy every Monday at 16:00 GMT+1
+* Deploy to production happens every Tuesday at 16:00 GMT+1
 * A release should be created to a deploy to track the specific change pushed out
 * Deploys should be done with scripts and avoid manual intervention or work
-* Out of band deploys should only happen for critical outages or major security holes.
-They should also be reviewed by the team lead
+* Out of band deploys should only happen for critical outages or major security holes
 * Anyone should be able to deploy
-* Our goal is continuous deployment
+* Our goal is continuous deployment and moving the deploys to monday as they get leaner

 ### Simple Repo Rules